awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-secret-generatesecretstring.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IncludeSpace`  <a name="cfn-secretsmanager-secret-generatesecretstring-includespace"></a>
-Specifies whether to exclude the space character\.
-If you don't include this switch, the password can contain space characters\.
+Specifies whether to include the space character\.
+If you include this switch, the password can contain space characters\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)